 Our Work

 We can provide a comprehensive diagnostic evaluation that incorporates other general services, such as personality evaluations, or specific specialties, such as testing for Attention Deficit Hyperactivity Disorder or OCD assessments.
-They can also be provided as a stand-alone service that brings wide and multi-faceted results.
-We would happily discuss what a diagnostic evaluation might do for you.
+They can also be provided as a stand-alone service that delivers wide-ranging, multifaceted results.
+We would be happy to discuss what a diagnostic evaluation might do for you.
 Please contact us any time.